Post-OCR Paragraph Recognition by Graph Convolutional Networks: Proposed Method

 \subsection{$\bm{\beta}$-skeleton on Boxes}

 A graph is a key part of the GCN model input.
 We want a graph with high connectivity for effective message passing in graph convolutions, while also being sparse for computational efficiency.

 Visibility graphs have been used in previous studies \cite{DBLP:conf/icdar/DavisMCPT19,DBLP:conf/icdar/Riba0GFT019}, where edges are made by ``lines-of-sight''.
-They are not considered suitable for our models because the lines may create excessive edges.
+However, they are unsuitable for our models because of the edge density.
 Fig. \ref{fig:3}(a) shows the visibility graph built on two rows of boxes, where any pairs of boxes on different rows are connected.
 This means word connections between text lines may get $O(n^2)$ number of edges.
 If we limit the lines-of-sight to be axis aligned like Fig. \ref{fig:3}(b), then the graph becomes too sparse, even producing disconnected components in some cases.
+In comparison, k-nearest-neighbor graphs used in \cite{cvpr2020zhang,pr2021ma} are more scalable, but can also produce dense and isolated components.

-By changing ``lines-of-sight'' into ``balls-of-sight'', we get a $\beta$-skeleton graph \cite{BETA-skeleton} with $\beta = 1$.
+By changing ``lines-of-sight'' into ``balls-of-sight'' in visibility graphs, we get a $\beta$-skeleton graph \cite{BETA-skeleton} with $\beta = 1$.
 In such a graph, two boxes are connected if they can both touch a circle that does not intersect with any other boxes.
 It provides a good balance between connectivity and sparsity.
-As shown in Fig. \ref{fig:3}(c), a $\beta$-skeleton graph does not have too many connections between rows of boxes.
+As shown in Fig. \ref{fig:3}(c), a $\beta$-skeleton graph does not have excessive connections between rows of boxes.
 With $\beta = 1$, it is a subgraph of a Delaunay triangulation \cite{10.5555/1370949} with number of edges bounded by $O(n)$.
 Yet, it provides good connectivity within any local cluster of boxes, and the whole graph is guaranteed to be one connected component.

-The original $\beta$-skeleton graph is constructed on a point set.
-To apply it to bounding boxes, we use an algorithm illustrated in Fig. \ref{fig:4} and described in the following steps, where $n$ used for complexity analysis is the number of boxes.
-We assume the length and width of all the input boxes are bounded by a constant.
+The original $\beta$-skeleton graph is defined on a point set.
+To apply it to rectangular boxes, we build a graph on peripheral points of all the box as in Fig. \ref{fig:4}, and keep at most one edge between each pair of boxes.

-{\arabic{enumi}. } \begin{enumerate}[leftmargin=0.22in] \item For each box, pick a set of peripheral points at a pre-set density, and pick a set of internal points along the longitudinal middle line\footnote{The middle line points are added so that no edges can go through the boxes.}.